-145 Next, we present our procedure for calculating the synthetic transit profiles of CMEs.
-For simplicity, we use an astronomical unit (AU) to compute our synthetic transits; however our equations could be easily adapted for other heliocentric distances.
-We also assume that the spacecraft (i.e., Earth) and the trajectory of the CME center are almost aligned, that is, the spacecraft crosses near the CME center.
-This simplification allows us to neglect projection effects as a first approximation, but limits our formalism to CMEs whose source region is located near the center of the solar disc.
-We leave the solution of a more general scenario for future studies.
-150
+Next, we present our procedure for calculating the synthetic transit profiles of CMEs.
+For simplicity, we use an astronomical unit (AU) to compute our synthetic transits; however, our equations could be easily adapted for other heliocentric distances.
+We also assume that the spacecraft (i.e., Earth) and

-We will use event 1 from Table 1 to illustrate the steps of our formalism.
-Figure 2 shows the in situ measurements (solid and dotted black lines) during the transit of event 1 past Earth.
+We will use Event 1 from Table 1 to illustrate the steps of our formalism.
+Figure 2 shows the in situ measurements (solid and dotted black lines) during the transit of Event 1 past Earth.
 From top to bottom the panels show the magnitude of solar wind radial speed ($|V^x|$), density (N_p) and temperature (T_p) of protons, and magnetic field magnitude (B).
-On the left-most portion of all panels we observe ambient solar wind up to the shock arrival (20000608-09:10), which is a spontaneous jump in all in situ measurements.
-After the shock comes the solar wind perturbed by the shock (sheath) and, behind it, the CME.
-We note that during the CME transit the plasma- β (gray solid line in N_p panel) significantly decreases, and the value of T_p is lower than the expected temperature of protons (gray solid line in T_p panel).
+In the left-most portion of all the panels we observe ambient solar wind up to the shock arrival (8 June 2000, 09:10 UT), which is a spontaneous jump in all in situ measurements.
+After the shock comes the solar wind is perturbed by the shock (sheath) and, behind it, the CME.
+We note that during the CME transit the plasma- β (grey solid line in $N{\rm p}$ panel) significantly decreases, and the value of T_p is lower than the expected temperature of protons (grey solid line in the T_p panel).
 Following the CME, there is again ambient solar wind.

 Our first step is to measure the travel time (TT) spent by the CME leading edge in traveling from near the Sun (reported detection time) to Earth's orbit (in situ detection).
-We mark the CME arrival time by a vertical dotted red line on the left

-160 side of the panels in Figure 2, and the corresponding TT would be the time lapse in between the arrival and detection times.
-With the value of TT known, we proceed to find the value of c (through Equation (1)) that makes $L(TT) = d{\oplus}$.
-We used the initial position, at the first appearance in C2, and the linear speed reported by CME LASCO Catalog (Yashiro et al., 2004; Gopalswamy et al., 2009) as inputs for the values of L_0 and L_0 , respectively.
-Additionally, the horizontal solid green lines in

-the panels of Figure 2 mark out the solar wind values used in our calculations; values taken around 18-10 hours before theCME's arrival.
+We mark the CME arrival time by a vertical dotted red line on the left-hand side of the panels in Fig. 2, and the corresponding TT would be the time lapse in between the arrival and detection times.
+With the value of TT known, we proceed to find the value of c (through Eq.
+1) that makes $L(TT) = d{\oplus}$.
+We used the initial position, at the first appearance in C2, and the linear speed reported by the CME LASCO Catalog (Yashiro et al., 2004; Gopalswamy et al., 2009) as inputs for the values of L_0 and L_0 , respectively.
+Additionally, the horizontal solid green lines in the panels of Fig. 2 mark out the solar wind values used in our calculations, values taken around 18-10 h before the CME's arrival.
 Table 1 lists the input values used in the analysis of Event 1.

-The second step is to measure the time required for the CME to cross the Earth's orbit, i.e., the transit time (ΔT).
-In the upper panel of Figure 2 we enclosed ΔT with dotted red lines; the left line marks the CME arrival, whereas right line marks the trailing edge of the CME.
-Hence, at the time $t = TT + \Delta T$ the separation between the CME leading edge and Earth's orbit would be 2 R. Thus, after combining and manipulating Equations (1) and (4), we obtain:
+The second step is to measure the time required for the CME to cross Earth's orbit, i.e., the transit time (ΔT).
+In Fig. 2a we enclosed ΔT with dotted red lines; the left line marks the CME arrival, whereas the right line marks the trailing edge of the CME.
+Hence, at the time $t = TT + \Delta T$ the separation between the CME leading edge and Earth's orbit would be 2 R. Thus, after combining and manipulating Eqs.
+(1) and (4), we obtain

-170

-$$k = \left(\frac{L(TT + \Delta T) - d{\oplus}}{0.24 d{\oplus}}\right) \left(\frac{2 d{\oplus}}{L(TT + \Delta T) + d{\oplus}}\right)^{\epsilon}.$$
+$$k = \left(\frac{L(\mathrm{TT} + \Delta T) - d{\oplus}}{0.24 d{\oplus}}\right) \left(\frac{2 d{\oplus}}{L(\mathrm{TT} + \Delta T) + d{\oplus}}\right)^{\epsilon}.$$ (11)

-(11)

-Since we already know the values of TT and ΔT , Equation (11) allows us to compute the value of the free parameter k, for a given value of ε .
+Since we already know the values of TT and ΔT , Eq.
+(11) allows us to compute the value of the free parameter k, for a given value of ε .